While others offer scary predictions about the future of our planet, Scouts and Venturers do something to ensure those dire warnings never come true.

 From the earliest days of the Boy Scouts of America, Scouts have helped to protect Earth’s resources from harm and repair them where damage has been done.
 Scouts have done their best to learn about nature, understand the environment and see their place in it.

 A chapter on the history of conservation and Scouting offers a fascinating look back.
-The chapter includes names you know — Seton, Daniel Carter Beard and William T. Hornaday — and names you don’t, like First Class Scout George Salak of Racine, Wis.
+The chapter includes names you know — Seton and Daniel Carter Beard — and names you don’t, like First Class Scout George Salak of Racine, Wis.

 In 1915, Salak wrote the BSA to question the wisdom of a requirement in the Pioneering merit badge.
 The requirement asked Scouts to complete a pioneering project after felling a tree with a diameter of at least 9 inches.